Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is only 9% (only accountId described).
-The tool description does not explain any parameters, failing to compensate for the low coverage.
+Schema description coverage is only 9% (only accountId has a description).
+The tool description does not explain any parameters or their semantics.
+The description fails to compensate for the low schema coverage.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.